Two-Edged Sword

 Set on fire by hell.
 "It is the same with our tongue.
 It is a small part of the body, but it can boast about doing great things.
 A big forest fire can be started with only a little flame.
 The tongue is like a fire.
 It is a world of evil among the parts of our body.
 It spreads its evil through our whole body and starts a fire that influences all of life.
 It gets this fire from hell" (James 3:5-6).

-No one can tame the tongue. ” But no one can control the tongue.
+No one can tame the tongue.
+But no one can control the tongue.
 It is wild and evil, full of deadly poison.
 We use our tongues to praise our Lord and Father, but then we curse people who were created by God in His likeness.
 These praises and curses come from the same mouth.
-My brothers and sisters, this should not happen.
+My brothers and sisters, this can not happen.
 Do good water and bad water flow from the same spring?
 Of course not" (James 3:8-11).

 God tells us to CHOOSE our words wisely.